Ephemeral Tooling

 So we're perhaps at an inflection point; it's time to talk about how we do this.

-Let's be clear that ephemeral tooling isn't for production.
+Ephemeral tooling isn't for production.
 That would mean that it's nether ephemeral, nor tooling... but that's semantics.
+And I learnt a bunch of tiny tools from midnight ops gangs who kept various very-production overnight batches running.

 These tiny tools offer swift access to novel experiments.
 The results of those experiments are likely to be as weird or weirder than the more-sold software they might test.
 We don't trust the output.
 We use the tools to hint to our judgement that something smells funny.